Akuli/teek/docs/textwidget.rst

 .. note::
     Line numbers start at 1, and columns start at 0.
-Tk does this too, and pythotk doesn't hide it because it is very common to call the first line "line 1"...
+Tk does this too, and teek doesn't hide it because it is very common to call the first line "line 1"...

     .. code-block:: py3tb